Amazon Prime Video will stream new Universal movies 4 months after Peacock

 "This agreement further delivers on our distribution strategy to monetize our unparalleled movie library across multiple services, while offering customers the most choice, control and flexibility in how, when and where they watch films," Peter Levinsohn, vice chairman and chief distribution officer of Universal Filmed Entertainment Group, said in a statement.

 Typically, movies licensed in a pay-one window would be available to watch on a streaming service or TV network roughly nine months after a film's theatrical release.
 But the last year has seen a dramatic collapse of these windows as the COVID-19 pandemic forced cinemas to close and limit attendance around the world, decimating the box office.
-Studios, distributors and theater chains are now in the throes of figuring how long cinemas should enjoy exclusives on new movies as public health restrictions finally begin allowing cinemas to reopen widely again.
-While it's too early to know what movie release cycles will be like after the pandemic, agreements so far indicate movies release cycles will never be the same.
+Studios, distributors and theater chains are now in the throes of figuring out how long cinemas should enjoy exclusives on new movies as public health restrictions finally begin allowing theaters to reopen widely again.
+Though it's too early to know what movie release cycles will be like after the pandemic, agreements so far indicate they'll never be the same.

-Though people can subscribe to Amazon Prime Video directly, most of its viewing is believed to stem from members of Amazon's Prime program, which is best known for accelerated purchase shipping.
-Prime Video is a bonus perk of a Prime membership, but even though Prime has more than 100 million members worldwide, it's unclear how many of those actually watch Prime Video.
+People can subscribe to Amazon Prime Video directly, but most of its viewing is believed to stem from members of Amazon's Prime program, which is best known for accelerated shipping of goods bought on Amazon.
+Prime Video is a bonus perk of a Prime membership, but even though Prime has more than 100 million members worldwide, it's unclear how many of those people actually watch Prime Video.

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.